-Impact on the other centres listed in the table above area is also greater than previously estimated, although in all cases the loss of trade is at or below 7% and is thus considered to be an 'insignificant' impact.
+Impact on the other centres listed in the table above area is also greater than previously estimated, although in all cases the loss of trade is below 10% and is thus considered to be an 'insignificant' impact.

 Note that due to strong growth in expenditure generated in the locality all centres, with the exception of Lewisham, will enjoy growth in turnover notwithstanding the three proposed developments.
-By 2018 Summer Hill will return to its current trading level (2010) notwithstanding the impacts from the proposed developments.